Save Your Jacket with a Fresh Coat

 4Dry and wipe.
 Once you’re satisfied with the re-waxing, hang the jacket to dry overnight.
 In the morning, your jacket will feel a little greasy.
 This is okay; you’re just feeling the excess wax.
 It means the tin cloth is completely saturated and you did your job properly.
 “On a molecular level, once it soaks in you’ll have oil on top because the oil is wicking out of the jacket.
 If you don’t want that, you can wipe it with a dry cloth or literally hose it off”, said Skauge.

 5Wear it.
 That’s it.
 It’s a strikingly simple process.
-Skauge says to re-wax annually or as needed, and that his store offers services for washing and re-waxing, if you want the pros to handle it.
-Take our advice and do it yourself.
+Skauge says to re-wax annually or as needed, and that his store offers services for washing and re-waxing if you want help with the process.

 When you invest in a new pair of well-made boots, don’t expect to lace them up and take on the world in the same day.
 Thick leather uppers and solid leather midsoles take a while to break in and rub and squeeze your feet, leading to painful blisters if you’re unprepared.
 While the sturdiness and durability of boots vary widely from brand to brand, there are a few universal tips for breaking in a new pair, regardless of brand.
 Read the Story